Symmetric Equilibria in Stochastic Timing Games: Introduction

-Finally, as we emphasize uncertainty, the literature on Dynkin games with its large tradition has to be named.
+Finally, as we emphasize uncertainty, the literature on Dynkin games and its large tradition needs to be mentioned.
 As these are two-person, \emph{zero-sum} timing games, the classical question is the existence of an equilibrium saddle point, or value, under varying conditions.
-We here just refer to the more recent work by \cite{TouziVieille02}, since their payoff processes are very general and~-- more importantly~-- since they introduce another concept of mixed strategies (but without consideration of subgames). \cite{TouziVieille02} prove that many more Dynkin games have a value if one allows for such mixed strategies.
+Here we only refer to the more recent work by \cite{TouziVieille02}, as their payoff processes are very general and~-- more importantly~-- as they also use mixed strategies.
+They prove that many more Dynkin games then have a value.
+Their concept of mixed strategies is different, does not consider subgames, but expected payoffs at time zero can be related to those from our strategies.

-Recently, also some more abstract work considering stochastic timing games with non-zero-sum payoffs has been conducted. \cite{HamadeneZhang10}, e.g., prove existence of Nash equilibrium for 2-player games with a general second-mover advantage.\footnote{ See also \cite{HamadeneHassani14} for an extension to \(N\) players using a similar approach. \cite{LarakiSolan13} make less assumptions concerning the incentives in a 2-player game.
+Recently, also some more abstract work considering stochastic timing games with nonzero-sum payoffs has been conducted. \cite{HamadeneZhang10}, e.g., prove existence of a Nash equilibrium for 2-player games with second-mover advantage throughout.\footnote{ See also \cite{HamadeneHassani14} for an extension to $N$ players using a similar approach. \cite{LarakiSolan13} make less assumptions concerning the incentives in a 2-player game.
 Consequently, even allowing for mixed strategies, they can only prove existence of \nbd{\varepsilon}equilibria. }